CARBURETOR CLEANING, REBUILDING, AND JETTING

 * On the bike = +.5 to 1 hour to remove & reinstall

-PARTS PRICING ~ parts only for carburetors we are repairing.
-We do not sell parts to the general public
+PARTS PRICING ~ We do not sell parts to the general public.
+We do not use carburetor kits provided by the Customer.

 • Main or Pilot jet, Amal = $22

-*Tampering, damage to carburetor bowls (warping) or other parts of the carburetor, prior use of incorrect or non-standard parts or unprofessional repair work requiring additional servicing will increase stated labor hours
+Tampering, prior use of incorrect or non-standard parts, or unprofessional repair work requiring additional servicing will increase stated labor hours

 SHIPPING A CARBURETOR TO US?